-Another gem was the Napoleonic Museum near the University of Havana where my mother once studied.
-It was a complete surprise.
-I’m not sure what I expected but what I got was the finest collection of Napoleonic memorabilia outside of France.
+Another gem is the Napoleonic Museum near the University of Havana.
+This place is a complete surprise as it houses the finest collection of Napoleonic memorabilia outside of France.

 There are also offbeat exhibits like the museums of rum and Partagas, the world famous cigar where you can purchase product and taste free samples.
 These are laid-back, fun places with bars, shops and the welcome air-conditioning.